Curvature-adaptive gigapixel microscopy at submicron resolution and centimeter scale

-To address this fundamental challenge, existing designs must sacrifice image throughput, reduced depth axial resolution, and/or increased system complexity to maintain focus.
-Alternatively, the multi-camera array microscope (MCAM) design uses a densely packed array of micro-cameras to directly image the same sample from different, spatially offset locations in parallel to circumvent the SBP-limit~\cite{harfouche2023imaging}.
-MCAMs have already been used for various different applications, e.g., to estimate depth through stereo imaging with overlapping views~\cite{zhou2023parallelized,zhou2024computational}, to render high-speed 3D tomography videos~\cite{zhou2025high}, to extent the depth of field~\cite{mcam_face} or to image large histology slides at fine resolution~\cite{kim2024rapid}.
-Although the latter configuration can achieve microscopic resolution of down to 0.6~µm across a 54~$\times$~72~$\text{mm}^2$, it still requires mechanical scanning of the sample to fill the gaps in the FOVs between adjacent cameras and thus acquire complete 2D or even 3D datasets~\cite{harfouche2023imaging}.
-For snapshot-based, full-FOV imaging at microscopic resolution, we previously introduced the M-FAST system (Multimodal Fiber Array Snapshot Technique), which implemented a re-imaging design with large primary lens that relayed the intermediate image plane onto a flat MCAM, for a magnification of 3.81 across a 6.59~$\times$~9.74~$\text{mm}^2$ FOV at 2.2~-~2.76~µm resolution~\cite{yang2023multi}.
+To address this challenge, existing designs must sacrifice image throughput, reduced depth axial resolution, and/or increased system complexity to maintain focus.
+Alternatively, the multi-camera array microscope (MCAM) uses a densely array of micro-cameras to directly image the same sample from different, spatially offset locations in parallel to circumvent the SBP-limit~\cite{harfouche2023imaging}.
+MCAMs have been used for various different applications, e.g., to estimate depth through stereo imaging with overlapping views~\cite{zhou2023parallelized,zhou2024computational}, to render high-speed 3D tomography videos~\cite{zhou2025high}, to extent the depth of field (DOF)~\cite{mcam_face} or to image large histology slides at fine resolution~\cite{kim2024rapid}.
+Although the latter configuration can achieve microscopic resolution of down to 0.6~µm across a 54~$\times$~72~$\text{mm}^2$, it requires mechanical scanning to fill the gaps in the FOVs between adjacent cameras and thus acquire complete 2D or even 3D datasets~\cite{harfouche2023imaging}.
+For snapshot-based, full-FOV imaging at microscopic resolution, we previously introduced the M-FAST system, which implemented a re-imaging design with large primary lens that relayed the intermediate image plane onto a flat MCAM across a 6.6~$\times$~9.7~$\text{mm}^2$ FOV at 2.2~-~2.76~µm resolution~\cite{yang2023multi}.
 Although this approach effectively mitigated vignetting through the use of a fiber bundle relay, it incurred a significant loss in optical throughput~\cite{yang2023multi}.